 Due to high expenses and low yields, Indian smallholders often live on the edge of the subsistence level.
 While the ‘Green Revolution’ promised them better lives, it ultimately led thousands of farmers to commit suicide as they could no longer bear the costs of chemical inputs and got stuck in a debt trap.

-Smallholder farmers often live on the edge of subsistence level.
-The reason for this is that they receive only a small share of the selling price, while being dependent on middlemen to whom they sell their products.
+In addition, they receive only a small share of the selling price, because they are dependent on middlemen to whom they sell their products.
 Smallholders also usually have a poor negotiation position, because they don’t know the final market price due to a lack of alternative distribution channels.

-Amar Khamar offers over 20 indigenous rice varieties as well as spices, lentils, honey and other products.
-Since the level of awareness about the advantages of indigenous species has reduced in the city, Amar Khamar, as part of its mission, promotes sustainable consumption and sensitises consumers to the beneficial effects that alternative consumer behaviour can have.
-In addition, food pop-ups organised in cooperation with food bloggers provide customers with inspiration for creative and modern recipes based on traditional rice varieties.
+Amar khamar offers a large variety of indigenous rice types as well as spices, lentils, honey and other products.
+Since the level of awareness about the advantages of indigenous species has reduced in the city, amar khamar also promotes sustainable consumption.
+In addition, food pop-ups organized in cooperation with food bloggers provide customers with inspiration for creative and modern recipes based on traditional rice varieties.

 The knodel foundation’s support enables amar khamar’s organizational development from a start-up to a viable social business and helps turn more women smallholder farmers into local changemakers for sustainable agriculture.

 African startups create new income opportunities for smallholders